gizwits-docs/gizwits-docs/source/en-us/statement.md

 - When you use the Internet browser in using our products and services, we may collect log information, e.g. IP address, browser type, language, reference source, operating system, date and time marking and click rate data.

-- When you first use and activate your K Smart device, the device’s unique identification code and approximate geographical information may be collected.
+- When you first use and activate your Gizwits device, the device’s unique identification code and approximate geographical information may be collected.
 ​

 # You have control over your information!

 We recognise that privacy concerns differ from person to person.
-Therefore, we provide examples of ways we make available for you to choose to restrict the collection, use, disclosure or processing of your personal data and control your privacy settings, such as controlling the settings under the User Experience Improvement Program, Location Access functions, and your K Smart Account.
+Therefore, we provide examples of ways we make available for you to choose to restrict the collection, use, disclosure or processing of your personal data and control your privacy settings, such as controlling the settings under the User Experience Improvement Program, Location Access functions, and your Gizwits Account.
 ​
 # Access, Updating or Correcting Your Personal Data

 You have the right to request access and/or correction or any other personal data that we hold about you.
 When you update your personal data, you will be asked to verify your identity before we proceed with your request.
 Once we obtain sufficient information to accommodate your request for access or correction of your personal data, we shall process in accordance with the laws of your country.
 While we try our utmost in acceding to your requests, unreasonably repetitive or unrealistic requests or those that put others’ privacy at risk may be declined.
 We normally provide such services for free but reserve the right to charge a reasonable fee.
 If you believe any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the email address below.
-Email: K Smart_echo@K Smart.com.
+Email: Gizwits_echo@Gizwits.com.
-For details relating to the personal data in your K Smart Account, you may also access and change them at Email: K Smart_echo@K Smart.com.
+For details relating to the personal data in your Gizwits Account, you may also access and change them at Email: Gizwits_echo@Gizwits.com.
 ​
 # Withdrawal of Consent

 You may withdraw your consent for the collection, use and/or disclosure of your personal data in our possession or control by submitting a request.
-This may be done by accessing your K Smart Account management center at Email:  .
+This may be done by accessing your Gizwits Account management center at Email:  .
 We will process your request within a reasonable time from when the request was made, and thereafter not collect, use and/or disclose your personal data as per your request.
 Please recognise that your withdrawal of consent could result in certain legal consequences.
-Depending on the extent of your withdrawal of consent for us to process your personal data, it may mean that you will not be able to enjoy K Smart’s products and services.
+Depending on the extent of your withdrawal of consent for us to process your personal data, it may mean that you will not be able to enjoy Gizwits’s products and services.
 ​
 # Who do we share your information with?

 Unless we tell you in this privacy policy, we will keep your personal information confidential.
 We may disclose your personal data on occasion to third parties in order to provide the products or services that you have requested.
 Some of these third parties may be located outside your home country.

 Disclosure may include the scenarios listed in this section below.
-In each case described in this section, you can be assured that K Smart will only share your personal data in accordance with your consent.
-You should know that when K Smart shares your personal data with a third party under any circumstance described in this section, K Smart will ensure that the third party is subject to practices and obligations to comply with the relevant data protection and privacy laws of your country.
-K Smart will contractually ensure compliance by any foreign Third Party Service Providers with the privacy standards that apply in your home jurisdiction.
+In each case described in this section, you can be assured that Gizwits will only share your personal data in accordance with your consent.
+You should know that when Gizwits shares your personal data with a third party under any circumstance described in this section, Gizwits will ensure that the third party is subject to practices and obligations to comply with the relevant data protection and privacy laws of your country.
+Gizwits will contractually ensure compliance by any foreign Third Party Service Providers with the privacy standards that apply in your home jurisdiction.

-# Disclosure to K Smart group companies and Third Party Service Providers
+# Disclosure to Gizwits group companies and Third Party Service Providers

-In order to conduct business operations smoothly, the K Smart entity which collects your personal data may disclose your personal data from time to time to other K Smart group companies (in communications, social media, technology or cloud business), or our third party service providers which are our mailing houses, delivery service providers, telecommunications companies, data centres, data storage facilities, and customer service providers, agents, related corporations, and/or other third parties (together “Third Party Service Providers”).
-Such Third Party Service Providers would be processing your personal data on K Smart’s behalf or for one or more of the purposes listed above.
+In order to conduct business operations smoothly, the Gizwits entity which collects your personal data may disclose your personal data from time to time to other Gizwits group companies (in communications, social media, technology or cloud business), or our third party service providers which are our mailing houses, delivery service providers, telecommunications companies, data centres, data storage facilities, and customer service providers, agents, related corporations, and/or other third parties (together “Third Party Service Providers”).
+Such Third Party Service Providers would be processing your personal data on Gizwits’s behalf or for one or more of the purposes listed above.
-Personal data will only be shared by K Smart to provide or improve our products or services and will not be shared for use for marketing purposes.
+Personal data will only be shared by Gizwits to provide or improve our products or services and will not be shared for use for marketing purposes.
 ​
 # Disclosure to Others

-K Smart may disclose your personal data without further consent if required or permitted by law in the following cases:
+Gizwits may disclose your personal data without further consent if required or permitted by law in the following cases:

 cases in which the disclosure is required or authorized based on the applicable laws and/or regulations;
 cases in which the disclosure is necessary to respond to an emergency that threatens the life, health or safety of the individual or another individual;